FlopRe/FlopRe/README.md

 - 🆕 I strive to learn new languages & technologies

 - 🥅 Current Goals: Optimization of prepared DB queries.
 Focus on front-end JS and clear UX.
-Contribute mroe to the Open Source community.
+Contribute more to the Open Source community.

 - 🥅 2023 Goal: New React project to further improve in ReactJS.